pooja70185/newproject/README.md

 # newproject
 Web development Project
-Here we can create a hotel website
+Here we can create a simple registration form